 2) What is the three-letter airport code for South Bend International Airport?

 The three-letter code for South Bend is SBN.
 This is the Airport Identifier Code, also known as the International Air Transport Association (IATA) code.
 You can use it when booking your ticket online.

 3) How can I get from the airport to Notre Dame Stadium on game days?

 Several taxi cab companies offer service from the airport directly to the campus.
 These taxis are located outside Door D of the terminal building.
 The cost varies between the cab companies.
 Rental cars are also available.
 Popular ridesharing services Uber and Lyft are permitted at South Bend international Airport.
 These services can pick up from the customer’s selected pickup location.

 4) What time does the airport open?

 The airport terminal opens at 3:50 a.m.
 The bus station is open 24 hours and is located on the west end of the terminal between Doors A and B.

 5) How early should I arrive at the airport before my flight?

-It is recommended that you arrive at the airport 90 minutes prior to departure for check-in and security screening.
+It is recommended that you arrive at the airport two hours prior to departure for check-in and security screening.